-- a) Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - b) Where the existence of such a relationship shall be determined based on a consideration of the following factors:

-- i.
-The length of the relationship

-- ii.
-The type of relationship
+- b) Where the existence of such a relationship shall be determined based on a consideration of the following factors: - i.
+The length of the relationship - ii.
+The type of relationship - iii.

-- iii.
 The frequency of interaction between the persons involved in the relationship, 42 U.S.C 13925 (a).